< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On January 21, 1952, the Seattle University Chieftains stun the basketball world by defeating the Harlem Globetrotters by 84 to 81 during an exhibition game at the University of Washington's Hec Edmonson Pavilion.
-The SU squad is led by John and Ed O'Brien (b.
-1931), "gold dust twins" recruited from Kansas by Chieftain coach Al Brightman in 1949.
+The SU squad is led by John (b.
+1931) and Ed (1931-2014) O'Brien, "gold dust twins" recruited from Kansas by Chieftain coach Al Brightman in 1949.
 Other notable players on SU's integrated "United Nations team" include Wayne Sanford, Oscar Holden, and Ray Soo.

 The Harlem Globetrotters were pioneers in demonstrating the prowess of African American basketball players.
 During national and international tours, they routinely played -- and dispatched -- local college teams.
 No one expected a different outcome when they met Seattle University's varsity squad at a charity game hosted by jazz great Louis Armstrong.
 The Globetrotters were caught off guard by the O'Brien brothers' aggressive fast-break style and almost telepathic coordination on the boards.